ut-ras/Mercury-2016/Meeting-Notes.md

 * Reduce lead times on ordering parts
 * Constrain design teams to predefined requirements.

-The team decided to constrain electronic hardware to an Arduino and Raspberry Pi (subject to change) and software to ROS libraries.
+The team decided to constrain electronic hardware to an Arduino and a Raspberry Pi and software to ROS libraries (subject to change).

+___

 ### NEXT MEETING